 Portable Ice Maker

 If you find yourself constantly purchasing bags of ice at the campground store, it might be time to invest in a portable ice maker.
 While it does use some power and adds weight to your cargo load, some RVers find that it’s worth it for the convenience.
-This one from IKICH weighs about 15 pounds and can make ice in just over 5 minutes.
+This one weighs about 15 pounds and can make ice in nearly 6 minutes.

 Upgrade your outdoor RV mat to one that leaves dirt, dust, and sand outside, not in.
 Available in a variety of sizes and colors, CGear Sand-Free mats are a must for RVers.
 The mat can also be staked down in windy conditions.